Aveine Smart Aerator $449

 You place the Aveine over the neck of the wine bottle.
 As you pour the wine, the Aveine adds ambient air directly to the flow of wine.
 You can set the Aveine aeration level from 1 to 24 hours using a touch interface on the Aveine, or you can look up the wine in the Aveine app, downloadable to your smart phone, and it will recommend the level of aeration.

 I’ll admit, we were skeptical that the Aveine would perform much better than a traditional bubble-shaped aerator.
 But we love data and tech here at Croma Vera, so we put the Aveine to an initial test with a bottle of Croma Vera’s Cabernet Sauvignon (Paso Robles, CA 2018, retail $45).

-The Croma Vera 2018 Cab is not yet released, and it’s admittedly still young, but seemed like a good candidate for testing the capabilities of the Aveine.
+The Croma Vera 2018 Cab is not yet released as of the publication date of this post, and it’s admittedly still young, but seemed like a good candidate for testing the capabilities of the Aveine.